waa/AutoRestoreAndVerify/README.md

 This script is meant to be used as an example of how to do these sorts of things with Bacula.
 It may be used as-is, or parts of it may be pulled out and used in your own custom scripts.

-All instructions and examples are included in the README.md file.
+All instructions and examples are included at the top of the script.